gamedevware/charon/docs/advanced/commands/data_export.rst

      --mode localization

    normal
-      Export all related data without any modification.
+      Export all specified documents defined in `--schemas`.
-      This mode always export valid graph of documents without broken references.
+      This mode ensures that the exported graph of documents remains valid by including any necessary additional documents to avoid any broken references.

    publication
-      Same as *default*, but all non-essential data will be stripped.
+      Same as `--mode normal`, but all non-essential data will be stripped.
-      The result of the export can be safely loaded within the game with the :doc:`generated code <generate_csharp_code>`.
+      The result of the export can be safely loaded within the game with the :doc:`generated code <../../gamedata/generating_source_code>`.

    extraction
-      Export only selected schemas without any related data.
+      Export only the specified `--schemas` without exporting any referenced documents.
+      In this mode, the exported graph of documents may contain broken references.
-      This mode may export a broken graph of documents, so it is recommended to use the ``safeupdate`` import mode.
+      It is recommended to use the import `--mode safeupdate` when importing this data back.

    localization
-       Same as *extraction* but only ``LocalizedText`` properties are exported.
+       Same as `--mode extraction` but only ``LocalizedText`` properties are exported.

 --output
    Path to a exported data file.
 If the file exists, it will be overwritten.
 The directory must already exist.